Fred-Evif/Matilda/source/workflow.rst

 Workflow
 ======================================================

-In this introductory tutorial, we go through the different steps of Matilda's workflow.
+In this introductory tutorial, we go through the different steps of a complete Matilda's workflow.

 .. image:: main.jpg
    :alt: The framework of Matilda